Strumenta/StarLasu/documentation/parsetree_to_ast.md

 display 456
 ```

 We would like to parse this with ANTLR, and then translate the resulting parse-tree into an AST.
+StarLasu offers
-StarLasu offers _transformers_ to implement such mappings:
+_transformers_ to implement such mappings.
+For example, with Kolasu we may write:

 ```kotlin
 val transformer = ParseTreeToASTTransformer()